zoro9519/aichatter/README.md

-# Adapt OpenAI Extension
+# Adapt AI Chat Extension

-This Adapt extension allows integration with OpenAI's conversational AI API to enable interactive conversations within your Adapt courses.
-Note that you can use it with any Chat AI that implements the OpenAI conversation API.
+An adapt extension that renders a chatbot sytle window on top of a content object via which a user can converse with an AI Tutor.

 ## Requirements